 At an initial clinic visit, eligible subjects were invited to book a return visit over the coming weeks for bone density measurements.
-Participants taking bisphosphonates were excluded from this part of the study, although women taking hormone replacement therapy (HRT) were allowed to participate.
+Participants taking bisphosphonates were excluded from this part of the study, although women taking hormone replacement therapy (HRT) were allowed to participate as a large number of otherwise eligible women were taking this medication.
+Individuals taking oral glucocorticoids were excluded.
 BMD was measured in each subject, by dual energy X-ray absorptiometry (DXA) at the lumbar spine and proximal femur using a Hologic QDR 4500 instrument (Vertec Scientific, Reading, UK).
 Measurement precision error, expressed as coefficient of variation, was 1.55% for lumbar spine BMD, 1.45% for total femur and 1.83% for femoral neck BMD for the Hologic QDR 4500.
 All geometrical parameters assessed were extracted from scans using standard Hologic software.

 The Hologic Hip Structural Analysis programme was employed to measure the structural geometry of the left hip for each scan.
 The bone mass image is used directly from the DXA scan where pixel values are expressed in areal mass (g/cm2).
 The programme analyses cross-sections traversing the proximal femur at three specific locations: the narrow neck across the narrowest diameter of the femoral neck; the intertrochanteric along the bisector of the neck-shaft angle; and the shaft, 2cm distal to the midpoint of the lesser trochanter.
-Scans were analysed one at a time and each scan was checked for correct placement of the regions by a research assistant.
+Each scan was checked for correct placement of the region of interest by a research assistant.
 Data was exported in spread sheet form for analysis.

 pQCT measurements were obtained 4 years after baseline DXA scans at a subsequent clinic visit.
 A tibial scan (non-dominant side) was performed using a Stratec 2000 instrument.
 A scout view was performed on the lower leg to identify a baseline for the measurements.
 The middle of the distal cortical end of the tibia was used as a reference line.
 Four slices were taken for the lower leg scan (4%, 14%, 38%, 66%).
 Measurement precision error, expressed as a coefficient of variation, was typically around 1-3%.
 These figures were obtained by 20 volunteers who were part of the study undergoing 2 scans on the same day, the limb repositioned in the machine between examinations.
 The threshold for bone was set at 280mg/cm3.
 Bone strength was estimated with respect to torsion (polar strength strain index or SSI.
-Measurements were made at 2 sites in the radius (4% and 66% slice) and in the tibia (4% and 38% slice).

-Data were analysed using the Stata statistical software package.
+Data were analysed using the Stata statistical software package version 13.
 Study participant characteristics for continuous variables were calculated as means and standard deviations, (SD) or medians and interquartile ranges (IQR) as appropriate.
 Categorical and binary variables were summarized as numbers and percentages of the total study population.
 All data were inspected for normality.
 Variables with a skewed distribution were normalized by an appropriate transformation where necessary.
+A visual assessment indicated linear relationships between DXA and HSA variables.
+These relationships were further examined using Pearson's correlation coefficients.
 A p-value of ≤ 0.05 was considered to be significant for all analyses.

 Ethical permission for the study was granted by the East and North Hertfordshire Ethical Committees.
 All participants gave written informed consent.